 An hour later, the assembled household watched as Police Inspector Frank Kloolus strode into the room, with some dignity, which was immediately lost when he tripped over Hygieia, the family's cat.
-He hastily confirming that his toupee was still intact — though not his pride.
+He hastily confirmed that his toupee was still intact — though not his pride.

 Half an hour later, everyone had answered all of his questions, and his assistant had searched the cook, the maid, and the butler.
 By the end of this, Amber's mother seemed to be approaching a breaking point.